 Yes and no. PHEs are volunteers.
 The day-to-day operations of PHE are managed by the PHE Leadership Team (PHELT).
-There are 4 paid positions on PHELT: one director, and three program coordinators.
+There are 3 paid positions on PHELT: director, events and programming, and volunteer coordinator..
 Each position pays $10-$12/hour for 10-15 hours/week for one academic year.
 Any PHE can apply for the following year's leadership team, and applications are released over the summer.

-Yes, most likely!
-We will hopefully give the option to take the PHE Spring Training for one credit Psychiatry Research credit.
-We have made arrangements with Dr. Jason Kilmer (a faculty member in Psychiatry and H&W's Alcohol & Other Drug Education Coordinator) to sponsor the program, and we highly encourage students to utilize this!
+Yes!
+We will offer the option to take the PHE Spring Training for one credit Psychiatry Research credit.
+We have made arrangements with Dr. Jason Kilmer (a faculty member in Psychiatry and H&W's Alcohol & Other Drug Education Coordinator) to sponsor the program, and we highly encourage students to utilize this.

 Mondays, 4:30-6 PM

 Saturday, April 2, 10 AM-4 PM (on campus)

 Saturday, April 16, 10 AM-4 PM (Alder Commons)